Florida to Ohio Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Florida to Ohio

-When moving your vehicle from the Sunshine State to the Buckeye State, several factors can affect the total shipping cost:
+When arranging car transport from the Sunshine State to the Buckeye State, the following factors will determine your overall cost:

 - Type of transport: Open carriers are the most economical, while enclosed transport offers greater protection for valuable or classic cars.
 Another option you might want to consider is top-loading.
 For a detailed comparison, see our guide on open vs. enclosed shipping.